anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-11-1b-auto-dq-validity.md

-## 2. Create a Data Quality scan with validity (null value) checks on SSN and Email columns
+## 2. Create a Data Quality scan with validity checks on SSN and Email columns

 ### 2.1.
-Create a new scan called Customer Master DQ Scan - Validity on the same table
+Create a new scan called Customer Master DQ Scan - VALIDITY on the same table

 Follow the step by step instructions detailed in the screenshots below.

 ![ADQ-3](../01-images/module-11-1-27.png)
 <br><br>

 ### 2.2.
-Add the recommended (out of the box) regex based validity checks for SSN and Email
+Add the recommended (out of the box) regex based VALIDITY checks for SSN and Email

 Follow the step by step instructions detailed in the screenshots below.